Remember that time you crammed information for an exam?

 Remember, while these programs may have wonderful language learning techniques, they won’t be effective unless you have the self-discipline to use them on an ongoing basis.
-If you’re still at a loss for where to begin with organizing your own flashcards, check out Olly Richards’ “Make Words Stick,” a guide for language learners just like you looking to get more out of their SRS.

 Make it a habit to open up and use the softwares mentioned above.
 If you set aside some time every day to do your SRS studying, you’ll see noticeable results sooner than you might imagine.